 (MORE: Render Repair)

-House render costs vary depending on the area your house renovation is in, the size and experience of your tradesperson and the house itself, in some cases.
+House rendering costs vary depending on the area your house renovation is in, the size and experience of your tradesperson and the house itself, in some cases.

-Do I Need Planning Permission to Render my House?
+Do I Need Planning Permission for House Rendering?

 If you live in a terraced or semi-detached house chances are you won't need planning permission to render your house but you will need to think about how the new look render will affect your neighbours.